-We are currently running a pivotal Phase 3 clinical trial in erosive gastroesophageal disease, a Phase 2 trial in nonerosive reflux disease (NERD), and also evaluating the development of vonoprazan for other acid-related disorders.* In April 2021, Phathom successfully completed a pivotal Phase 3 trial in H. pylori infection and plan to file New Drug Application (NDA) submissions with the US FDA by the end of 2021.
+We are currently running a pivotal Phase 3 clinical trial in erosive gastroesophageal disease, a Phase 2 trial in nonerosive reflux disease (NERD), and also evaluating the development of vonoprazan for other acid-related disorders.
+In April 2021, Phathom released topline results from a pivotal Phase 3 trial in H. pylori infection and plans to file New Drug Application (NDA) submissions with the US FDA by the end of 2021.

 Current limitations in GERD and H. pylori infection